Butia campicola: Description

 It is a very small palm with a short, squat, subterranean truck, usually single-stemmed, approximately 15 cm in diameter.
 It may sometimes, rarely, branch underground with 2-3 heads.
 The entire plant is less than 1m in height, often less, the thin, glaucous leaflets and invisible trunk make it most resemble a tuft of blueish-grey grass, and it is easily overlooked.
 The 3-9 arching leaves have a 4–20 cm petiole and 19–77 cm rachis.
 The 25–62 cm pinnae (leaflets) are evenly arranged 2 cm apart in a single plane on each side, so that each pinnae pair makes a neat 'V'-shape.
 There are 6-16 pinnae per side.
 The 40–70 cm peduncular bract (or spathe) is woody and smooth, The inflorescence is simple, very rarely branched, with a peduncle of 42–77 cm and a flower spike 9–21 cm long.
-The oval to round fruit are 1.8 x 1.5 cm and greenish-purple to brown (when exposed to the elements), with sweet-sour, yellow flesh and almost always a single roundish seed.
+The oval to round fruit are 1.8 × 1.5 cm and greenish-purple to brown (when exposed to the elements), with sweet-sour, yellow flesh and almost always a single roundish seed.